Do you want to buy land in Nigeria? Do you want to invest in landed property (real estate)? If yes then this article is for you.

-If the topography of a land is not good, it can cause flooding.
-There are certain movements of the slope of a land that can encourage flooding and with time might result to erosion.
+If the topography of the land is not good, it can cause flooding.
+There are certain movements of the slope of land that can encourage flooding and with time might result in erosion.

 It is important to check the topography of land before buying it to avoid future occurrences that may cost you so much money.

-The shape of a land is also important to consider before buying it.
-If you intend to use a land for housing purpose, you will need a land that has relatively good shape; this is because the shape of land can very much affect the design of a house.
+The shape of the land is also important to consider before buying it.
+If you intend to use the land for housing purposes, you will need land that has a relatively good shape; this is because the shape of land can very much affect the design of a house.